 In adults, the pelvis and the bones of the back are the most common sites.
 In children, the long bones are most likely to be affected.
 These are found in the arms and legs.

-Osteomyelitis is more common in males, or in young children and older adults.
+Osteomyelitis is more common in adolescents and young adults.
 Other factors that increase your chance of osteomyelitis include:

 Copyright © Nucleus Medical Media, Inc.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.